alem-platform/sprint-js/crunch01/README.md

 ### Testing

-You can take those 3 starting maps for testing your solution:
+You can take these 3 maps to test your solution:

 ```js
 [